 For sessional kindergarten, our waitlists open in advance and applications are recorded based on date of request.
 Our waitlists are advertised via the BWFCC website https://bwfcc.org.au/ enrolment-enquiries/ where families can view the specific years that our waitlists are open for.
-Families interested in sessional kindergarten are required to make a waitlist request to the Enrolment Officer via email.
+Families interested in sessional kindergarten are required to make a waitlist request to the Enrolment Officer via email for each year and program in which they are interested.
 Families can contact the service directly for further information on the waitlist process if required.